 Ivory Rose, a pet daycare and boarding staffer, writes: “The puppy was unresponsive and limp.
 His tongue and gums were blue.
 The vessels in his eyes were popping.
 I did what you taught me.
 I took a deep breath, calmed down and got to work.
 I started CPR for what felt like an eternity.
 Finally, the puppy was responsive.
 He coughed up pieces of kibble.
 I started the Heimlich maneuver as I could see he was suffocating again.
 I was getting a few pieces of kibble out every couple of minutes.
 Finally, his gums and tongue were pink again and he started to bite down on my fingers.
 I rushed him to the vet.
 He got a clean bill of health.
 It is so important for any pet parent to know CPR and pet first aid.
 The feeling of holding a lifeless puppy was the most horrific experience of my life.
 I am grateful he is okay.
 Something as simple as food — eating breakfast — and this happened.
 I could not be more thankful for everything I have learned from you, Arden, You are the reason this puppy named Harper is alive.”

 Who should enroll in a pet first aid class?

 Everyone lucky enough to share their lives with cats and dogs.
-This hands-on training class is a must for pet professionals, especially groomers, dog trainers, boarding facility staff, pet sitters, dog walkers, animal shelter staff and pet retailers.
-When you are entrusted with the care of someone else’s pet, knowing what to do in a pet emergency earns the respect of your customers.
+Our hands-on, veterinarian-endorsed training classes are customized for pet professionals, especially groomers, dog trainers, boarding facility staff, pet sitters, dog walkers, animal shelter staff, K9 police officers and pet retailers.
+When you are entrusted with the care of someone else’s pet, knowing what to do in a pet emergency earns the respect of your clients.